 Acquiring Capital and Making Investment Decisions

-Gain knowledge of strategies involved in identifying value-enhancing capital projects.
-Apply techniques for interpreting cash flow figures, identifying risk factors, and employing risk analysis.
-Understand strategies for acquiring capital and the impact of capital structure on firm value.
+Planning and strategies involved in identifying value-enhancing capital projects.
+Interpreting cash flow figures, identifying risk factors, and employing risk analysis techniques.
+Strategies for acquiring capital and understanding the impact of capital structure on firm value.

 Competition and Pricing

-Examine elasticity measurements of market response to price, income, and other influences on competitive structure from commodities to monopoly.
-Expand your knowledge of pricing strategies based on the competitive environment and price, output, and product development for competition among few firms.
-Discuss and apply the techniques of Cournot, Stackelberg, and Von Neumann.
+Elasticity measurement of market response to price, income, and other influences on competitive structure from commodities to monopoly; pricing strategies based on competitive environment; price, output, and product development for competition among few firms; the techniques of Cournot, Stackelberg, and Von Neumann.

-Delve into an in-depth analysis of the nature of cost.
-Understand the techniques for assessing the accumulation of costs incurred in production and the assignment of those costs to products.
-In addition, learn methods for reduction and management of non-value-added costs.
+Analysis of the nature of cost.
+Techniques for accumulation of costs incurred in production and assignment of those costs to products.
+Methods for reduction and management of non-value-added costs.

 External Economic Environment

-Gain a broad overview of the economic environment in which business firms and consumers carry out individual economic activities.
-Review the institutional structure, the social goals, and implicit values of the market system and how these establish parameters for how choices are made.
-Understand how and why business cycles occur and how both monetary and fiscal economic policies impact the business cycle.
+Provide a broad overview of the economic environment in which business firms and consumers carry out their individual economic activities.
+Review the institutional structure, the social goals, and implicit values of the market system and how they establish the parameters within which choices are made.
+Overview of how and why business cycles occur.
+How economic policy, both monetary and fiscal, have impacted the business cycle.

 Performance Measurement and Control

-Apply techniques for the creation of profit plans and learn how to design and use broad-based performance measures.
-Understand how to identify and control risks that threaten the attainment of objectives.
+Techniques for creation of profit plans and monitoring of success.
+Design and use of broad-based performance measures such as the balanced scorecard.
+Identification and control of risks that threaten the attainment of objectives.